citta-lab/DSA/byTechnique/dijkstra-graph-algorithm.md

 - Money conversion
 - Router ( Open Source Path First (OSPF), an Internet-based routing protocol, uses Dijkstra’s Algorithm for finding best route from source router to other routers in the network )
 - Telephone and Cellular networks for routing management
-- websites for booking flights
+- Websites for booking flights
 - Friend suggestions on social media
-- finding a way through a maze
+- Finding a way through a maze
+- Network Delay Time

 ## Implementation Examples:
 - http://www.csl.mtu.edu/cs2321/www/newLectures/30_More_Dijkstra.htm